kshuang04/cs100-final-project/README.md

  We will be using C++ and VScode for the entirety of our project.
 We will make everything text based.

  Our project will take in inputs throughout the entirety of the game.
 Starting the game will immediately put the user in a battle.
 During the game, it will ask whether the user wants to go a certain path.
 During battles, the user will be asked what action they want to perform: attack or use an item.
 All inputs will be selected using a number after being presented a list with numbers.
 As for outputs, because it is text based, all of the monsters, health, gold, actions, and paths will be shown through text throughout the game.
-We will output things such as:\
+We will output things such as:<br />
- "Welcome to the game"\
+ "Welcome to the game"<br />
- "Player Health: 100/100"\
+ "Player Health: 100/100"<br />
- "Enemies in this stage:"\
+ "Enemies in this stage:<br />
- "  Zombie (Health: 18/18)"\
+  Zombie (Health: 18/18)<br />
- "  Goblin (Health: 12/12)"\
+  Goblin (Health: 12/12)"<br />
- "Select an action:"\
+ "Select an action:<br />
- "(1) Attack"\
+ (1) Attack <br />
- "(2) Items"\
+ (2) Items"<br />
  There will also be special dialouge for events like shopkeepers.
-They may say:\
+They may say:<br />
  "Hello.
-Welcome to my shop."\
+Welcome to my shop.<br />
- "(1) Small Health potion"\
+  (1) Small Health potion <br />
- "(2) Max Health potion"\
+  (2) Max Health potion<br />
- "(3) Attack potion"\
+  (3) Attack potion<br />
- "(4) Defense potion"\
+  (4) Defense potion<br />
- "(5) Sell items"\
+  (5) Sell items<br />
- "(6) Leave"\
+  (6) Leave"<br />
  As a response, the user will choose a number to purchase anything.